Gray slender loris: Physical description

-Slender lorises are recognised for having extremely gracile limbs and extreme stereoscopic vision.
+Slender lorises have extremely gracile limbs and extreme stereoscopic vision.
 The gray slender loris has a wide variation in pelage colour and each subspecies can be identified by this.
 The fur is short and gray or reddish on their backs, sometimes a darker stripe extends from the top of their head to the end of their back.
 The ventrum is white or buff-coloured.
 The eyes are surrounded with darker fur and have orbits which look straight forward giving excellent stereoscopic vision and are located the closest together amongst the primates.
 Between the eyes there is a white patch of hair known as the median stripe.
 The muzzle is larger and less pointed than the red slender loris.
 The hands are also highly specialised with a reduced second digit that allows the loris to cling to small branches.
 This is further augmented by adaptions in the first metatarsal that are thought to allow an extremely firm grasp.
 The tail is vestigial.
 The average head-body length is 18–26 cm.

 In Sri Lankan subspecies, Loris lydekkerianus grandis has short ears, and a heart-shaped face.
 Basal hairs of the vent of Loris lydekkerianus grandis are black and whereas those of Loris lydekkerianus nordicus are white in colour.